iamnotnato/alx-low_level_programming/0x01-variables_if_else_while/README.md

     * Required : A program that prints the lowercase alphabet in reverse, followed by a new line.
     * Expected Results : You can only use the putchar function (every other function (printf, puts, etc…) is forbidden).

-> 💡*Fun Fact : Quote by Yoko Ono : “Smile in the mirror.
+> 💬 *Quote : Quote by Yoko Ono : “Smile in the mirror.
 Do that every morning and you’ll start to see a big difference in your life.”*

 <br>